Erythropoietin – Atheletes Busted Using “EPO”

 This Tour, later given the name ‘Tour du Dopage’.
 Many confessions of systematic doping use throughout the peloton confessed.
 In spite of this, later champions in the Tour de France, Giro d’Italia and Vuelta a España also suspended because of proof of blood doping, but the code of silence, also called ‘omerta’, never broken.

 Lance Armstrong – The Most Popular Athlete Busted Using Erythropoietin

-Seven years after the last of seven consecutive Tour de France wins, one of the most successful road cyclists ever, Lance Armstrong, has been suspended for life by the United States Anti-Doping Agency (USADA) on charges of doping (e.g. rHuEPO) use and trafficking.
+Seven years after the last of seven consecutive Tour de France wins, one of the most successful road cyclists ever, Lance Armstrong, suspended for life by the United States Anti-Doping Agency (USADA) on charges of doping (e.g. rHuEPO) use and trafficking.
 This was the biggest doping case ever, backed by confessions of many of his teammates